What to Do With an Old or Expired Credit Card

 Things to Do Before You Close Your Credit Card Account

 It can be difficult to know when to cancel a credit card due to the implications it can have for your credit score.
 Especially if the account you’re thinking about closing is one of your older ones, it can impact the length of your credit history.
-As this is a factor that goes into determining your credit score, it could cause your score to drop.
+As this is a factor that goes into determining your credit score, canceling a long-standing card could cause your score to drop.

 So before closing your credit card account, consider the following options first.